foxwallet/hc.foxwallet.com/docs/filecoin-advance/faulty-sector-monitor.md

 # Faulty Sector Monitor
 ​​The FIL Faulty Sector Monitor can be employed to track any node’s storage power drops, even if the user does not own the node.

-When the monitor is enabled, the FoxWallet backend will regularly check the node’s faulty sectors and notify users when the quantity exceeds a predefined threshold (The iOS system is preferred as the alert system is more reliable).
+When the monitor is enabled, the FoxWallet backend will regularly check the node’s faulty sectors and notify users when the quantity exceeds a predefined threshold (The iOS system is preferred as the notification system is more reliable).

 Click “Settings” => Select “Subscribe” => Click the “+” button at the top right of the “Subscribe” page => Click “FIL Faulty Sector Monitor”.